 Ankle pain can be caused by a variety of conditions, such as sprain, strain, tendinitis and arthritis.
 Physical Therapy is often part of the rehabilitation process…

 After an injury, post-traumatic arthritis can develop in the ankle or foot.
 Previous fractures and dislocations are the most common conditions that can lead to post-traumatic arthritis.
 Like osteoarthritis, the joints begin to wear away.
 And it may take many years for this to occur after the injury.

 Physical therapists utilize a combination of therapy techniques to relieve foot pain and ankle pain.
 Soft tissue and joint mobilizations are done to restore muscle activation and proper joint mechanics.
 Manual therapy may be used to improve mobility of the ankle and foot along with reducing pain.
 Therapeutic exercises are targeted to the affected foot structures.
 Balance training may also be implemented.

 Some modalities that physical therapists use to treat injuries to the foot and ankle include Cold Laser Therapy, Squid Compression, electrical stimulation, ice and heat therapy and massage.
 These treatment methods increase blood flow and circulation to enhance healing, reduce inflammation, reduce pain and improve mobility.
 When you first visit with your physical assessment, a full evaluation is done, goals are discussed and an individualized treatment plan is designed to target your specific needs.

 Are you suffering from foot pain or ankle pain?
 Don’t delay any longer.
-Contact Us Today at Lillington, NC Center to schedule a one-on-one consultation and comprehensive evaluation.
+Contact Us TODAY at Total Body Therapy & Wellness in Lillington, NC to schedule a one-on-one consultation and comprehensive evaluation.
 Our physical therapists have helped many other patients who suffer from ankle and foot pain and can help you, too.
 The path to your recovery is just a phone call away.